Allison-Shay/TQIP-pupil-response-peds/README.md

 # Pupillary response

+## Data Availability

+The data used for this study are available from TQIP and were used under license for the current study, and therefore are not publicly available.
+The data is available upon request and permission of TQIP: https://www.facs.org/quality-programs/trauma/quality/national-trauma-data-bank/datasets/ or through institutional access in participating institutions.

 ## 1. Setup

 This was performed using **R version 4.1.3** or **R version 4.5.2 (2025-10-31)** and the following R packages: